Azure/azure-service-operator/docs/azuresql/azuresql.md

 The Azure SQL operator can be used to provision the following resources.

 1. Azure SQL server - Deploys an Azure SQL server given the location and Resource group
-2. SQL database - Deploys an SQL database given the SQL server
+2. Azure SQL database - Deploys an SQL database given the SQL server
-3. SQL firewall rule - Deploys a firewall rule to allow access to the SQL server from specific IPs
+3. Azure SQL firewall rule - Deploys a firewall rule to allow access to the SQL server from specific IPs
-4. Action (Rolling user credentials for the SQL server) - Allows you to roll the password for the specified SQL server
+4. Azure SQL Action - Allows you to roll the password for the specified SQL server

 ## Deploying SQL Resources